The three constraints

 CONSTRAINT 2: The constraint of constant size

-R is an intensive variable and is the population's average energy output expressed in “darwins” or joules per “biomole”.
+M is an extensive variable, and is the total mass of chemical components the population holds at any time; R is an intensive variable and is the population's average energy content expressed in “darwins” or joules per “biomole” (where the biomole is a unit of population size).

 Explanation